jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) a person’s patent application has concluded because a patent is granted to the person in relation to the application:
   (bb) a person’s design registration application has concluded because a design registration is granted to the person in relation to the application:
   (c) a person’s geothermal well becomes unavailable for use under section EE 6(4) because the geothermal energy proving period has ended:
-  (d) a person receives, for an item of property, an amount of insurance to which section EZ 23B (Property acquired after depreciable property affected by Canterbury earthquakes) applies.
+  (d) a person receives, for an item of property, an amount of insurance or compensation to which section EZ 23B (Property acquired after depreciable property affected by Canterbury earthquakes) applies.

 ### EE 45 Consideration for purposes of section EE 44
 General rule